planetfederal/workshops/workshops/geoserver/adv/doc/source/filtering/sqlviews.rst

 #.
 Click :guilabel:`Save` to continue.

 #.
 You will be taken to the standard layer configuration page.
 Set the bounding box and CRS (if necessary) and click :guilabel:`Save`.
-(Don't worry about associating the :guilabel:`cities` layer since this view will generate polygons not points.)
+(Don't worry about associating the :guilabel:`Cities` layer since this view will generate polygons not points.)

 #.
 Preview the layer::